srishtipatel15/ea-app/README.md

 1. A button to save the page as pdf
 2. A button to download the data that populated the page
 3. Few cosmetic changes

+Update:
+Now Completed:
+1. A button to save the page as pdf
+2. A button to download the data that populated the page
+3. Few cosmetic changes